sdarlington/sdarlington.github.io/content/posts/2019-09-18-ios-13-and-ipados.md

 Anyway, I mention this for two reasons, on both sides of the stability coin.
 First, the betas have been such that the idea that there was a serious rendering bug remaining wasn’t entirely implausible.
 Second, *maybe* that this affected my own app skewed my perspective and that they’re not as bad as I think.
 Your milage may vary, etc.

 So, in summary, I’ve not been working with the new OS full time for a few weeks.
 This possibly means that my opinion isn’t quite as well informed as in previous years.
-If you can call my previous posts informed<sup>[2](#fn2-21814 "see footnote")</sup>.
+If you can call my previous posts informed[^2].

 ## The Good